brodsa/mgv-vorau/README.md

 ### Bugs and Issues
-In general, the adaptation of margin and padding was always slightly changed to received better appearance, which is, of course, very subjective to the developer.
-Such type of changes and the correction of typos were not considered as bug.
+In general, the adaptation of margin and padding was always slightly changed to receive better appearance, which is, of course, very subjective to the developer.
+Such types of changes and the correction of typos were not considered as a bug.

 The list of additional bugs/issues, which were fixed, is listed in the table below.

 | Bug  and Issue                                                                             | Solution                                                                                                                            |
 |-----------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------|
 | Color accessibility                                                              | New color pallete was chosen, see [coolors](https://coolors.co/palette/006d77-83c5be-edf6f9-ffddd2-e29578).
-| Buttons of the form have different appearence on mobile devices than on notebooks | The problem was googled and a post solving the issue was found on [stack overflow](https://stackoverflow.com/questions/5438567/css-submit-button-weird-rendering-on-ipad-iphone).
+| The form buttons have different appearence on mobile devices than on notebooks | The problem was googled and a post solving the issue was found on [stack overflow](https://stackoverflow.com/questions/5438567/css-submit-button-weird-rendering-on-ipad-iphone).
 The property, `-webkit-appearance: none;`, was added to the CSS class.
-| A low performance scores in Lighthouse testing | The size of images were decrease and all images were converted to the webp format
+| A low performance scores in Lighthouse testing | The size of images were decreased and all images were converted to the webp format.
 | Responsiveness of the YouTube video for very small devices (i.g. smaller than 280px) does not work properly.| unfixed, the solution will be considered in a next iteration due to the lack of time.